In this article

 - WordPress.com handles all aspects of web hosting and domain management.
 This means that you won’t need to worry about the technical details that come with integrating these elements.
 Self-hosted WordPress websites let you choose the provider you want to use, which can be useful if you require certain advanced features.

-- WordPress.com offers a completely free plan.
+- WordPress.com offers a completely plugin-enabled plan.
 There’s no free WordPress web host that offers this level of service.

 - WordPress.com limits which themes and plugins you can use.
 This may come as a relief to new site owners who don’t want to be inundated with technical details.
 With a self-hosted WordPress site, unlimited access to themes and plugins opens the door to technicalities that can be frustrating to less advanced users.